leemings98-source/RetailSales/README.md

 Before starting the analysis a rudimentary cleaning of the data was done first such as cleaning up the duplicates as well as standardizing some of the data via excel before proceeding to a variety of checks and data familiarization in SQL.

-Click [*here*](https://drive.google.com/file/d/19nchITkHaSc_gpCQ88CPJWE7F-PJrp6o/view?usp=sharing) for the SQL queries used to examine, analyze and polish the dataset....
+Click [*here*](https://drive.google.com/file/d/19nchITkHaSc_gpCQ88CPJWE7F-PJrp6o/view?usp=drive_link) for the SQL queries used to examine, analyze and polish the dataset....
 Actually I think I should make another repository for this....?...I'll do it once I'm done with this then...

 ## Overview findings
 <img width="1487" height="881" alt="{5E0D5B87-BFD7-46C0-A1C2-B63E0587A81B}" src="https://github.com/user-attachments/assets/9edea03a-b596-4fa7-9213-8e02a8093a85" />
 <img width="1491" height="887" alt="{0DD6AD19-A051-44FE-9E57-6DCEE919DA90}" src="https://github.com/user-attachments/assets/d93104f2-8c27-49be-97b5-618fe7a99767" />

-## Sales Trends
+## Product Performance
 -
 -
 -

-## Product Performance
+## Service Performance

 ## Recommendations:

+## Self reflection
+- I should find a dataset with more accurate profit, sales price, and discount values.....This one was such a doozy.
+- I honestly still have no idea how to navigate Dax measures for ranking, perhaps I have yet to find the correct code for it...
+I wonder if tableau would be easier?
+I've been fighting with Power Bi for a bit and just gave up on making a formula for ranking.... ended up just using the readily available filter ranks ugh what a missed opportunity!...I'll have to go look at the formula's a little more to familiarize myself with them..
+- The proper use of words is important + labeling!!
+I had though I was on the wrong thought process when I went with count based calculations for products that were bought the most.
+The entire time I had forgotten that sum of quantity would also show that off.
+Apparently I was just confused between the frequency of an item being bought and the amount being sold....which would also show case "what items were bought the most" criteria.